Wisconsin Softball

 Platoon Opportunities

-Danielle Lucey is close to Hannah Conger for #1 — consider platoon
+Danielle Lucey is close to Emma King for #1 — consider platoon

-Emma King is close to Hannah Conger for #1 — consider platoon
+Emma King is close to Emma King for #1 — consider platoon

-Hannah Conger is close to Hannah Conger for #1 — consider platoon
+Hannah Conger is close to Emma King for #1 — consider platoon

-Danielle Lucey is close to Alivia Bark for #2 — consider platoon
+Danielle Lucey is close to Hannah Conger for #2 — consider platoon

-Emma King is close to Alivia Bark for #2 — consider platoon
+Emma King is close to Hannah Conger for #2 — consider platoon

 wOBA Optimized: Data-driven — uses wOBA with tier groupings for maximum run production